EugeneBurkovskiy/rs-clone/README.md

 Final group project at RS School (EPAM) for 3 people.
 Development time limit - 3 weeks.

 This app is a TypeScript educational platform, where users can read lessons, pass the tests and play games, practice with algorithmical tasks and track their progress with statistics.
 [Task description](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/rsclone/rsclone.md)
+The application consists of several sections:
+- Lessons - allow you to study the theory and answer the questions at the end of each chapter.
+- Main - general information about the platform, benefits of learning Typescript and developers.
+- Practice - several tasks from Codevars and a sandbox for writing code.
+- Games - allow you to consolidate your knowledge by playing games.
+- Statistics - displays the user's progress.
+Available to authorized users only.
+- Authorization - a form for registration and login.

 ## Deploy